ZhengTracyKe/MixedSCORE/ReadMe.md

 This repositoary contains the code to implement the method Mixed-SCORE for network mixed membership estimation.
-The main function to use is $\texttt{MixedSCORE.R}$.
+The main function to use is $\texttt{mixedSCORE.R}$.
 Each folder contains the one data set and the related code.